hypergeek-dev/e-archive-demo/README.md

 To create this, I used the help of **OpenAI tools** in the following ways:
 - Text content suggestions for explanatory sections, xmls, database and OAIS descriptions.
-- mage generation for the landing page illustration.
+- Image generation for the landing page illustration.
 - Code refactoring and best-practice guidance on layout, Tailwind usage, and state handling.

 The intention behind this project is educational, and no production-level preservation logic or standards-compliance is implemented.